-When it comes to your law firm’s basic accounting needs, there are numerous legal accounting software options on the market.
+When it comes to your law firm’s basic accounting needs, there are numerous legal accounting software for law firms in the market.
 From cost-effective alternatives to extensive accounting platforms, you are sure to find the tools you need to address your general accounting needs.

 However, while these platforms provide functions that allow you to perform your firm’s basic accounting tasks, they fall short when it comes to some of the specific needs of a law firm.
 Don’t panic though.
 With the right combination of general accounting software and a comprehensive legal billing system, you can ensure that your law practice has the tools necessary to handle all of your accounting needs accurately and efficiently.